tigersizer/cluster-test/README.md

 defined here is compatible with your needs and resources.
 It may very well not be.

 Most of this can be done via putty, which comes configured.
-I assume a GUI per VM with the full CentOS installation, which includes Gnome, but the cluster nodes could be headless.
+I assume a GUI per VM with the full CentOS installation, which includes Gnome, but the *stackX* machines could be headless.

 ## System Requirements